dreoporto/ptmlib/README.md

 The CpuCount class provides information on the number of CPUs available on the host machine.
 The exact number of *logical* CPUs is returned by the `total_count()` method.

-Knowing your CPU count, you can programmatically set the number of processors used in Scikit-Learn tools that support the `n_jobs` parameter, such as `RandomForestClassifier`.
+Knowing your CPU count, you can programmatically set the number of processors used in Scikit-Learn tools that support the `n_jobs` parameter, such as `RandomForestClassifier` and `model_selection.cross_validate`.

 In many cases (ex: a developer desktop), you will not want to use *all* your available processors for a task.
 The `adjusted_count()` and `adjusted_count_by_percent()` methods allow you to specify the number and percentage of processors to exclude, with default exclusion values of `1` and `0.25`, respectively.
 The *defaults* are reflected in the `print_stats()` output in the example below.